-While CNC machines such as the milling machine are highly efficient, they can get hazardous because of their moving components, high-speed movements, size, and sharpened tools.
+While CNC machines, such as the milling machine, are highly efficient, they can get hazardous because of their moving components, high-speed movements, size, and sharpening tools.
 To ensure that your workforce stays away from harm, you must familiarize yourself with the various risks and safety hazards of running a machine shop.

 Risks and Safety Hazards Associated with Machine Shops

 Here are some of the most common hazards associated with running CNC machine shops:

 Any machine capable enough to cut through wood, metal, or plastic can easily slice through flesh and bone and pose a high risk of amputations.
 Components such as shears, saws, power presses, shaping machines, and bending machines can amputate various body parts such as fingers, toes, or entire arms.
 Therefore, workers must stand safely from moving parts to avoid any accidental contact.